Atticuszz/DocHub/essay/texs/GsplatLoc/main.md

 We implement a differential depth rendering process, which is crucial for our localization method as it allows for gradient computation throughout the rendering pipeline.
 This differentiability enables us to optimize camera poses directly based on rendered depth maps.

-For depth map generation, we employ a front-to-back compositing scheme, which allows for accurate depth estimation and edge alignment.
+**Compositing Depth:** For depth map generation, we employ a front-to-back compositing scheme, which allows for accurate depth estimation and edge alignment.
 Let $d_n$ represent the depth value associated with the $n$-th Gaussian, which is the z-coordinate of the Gaussian's mean in the camera coordinate system.
 The depth $D(p)$ at pixel $p$ is computed as [@kerbl3dGaussianSplatting2023]:

 $$D(p) = \sum_{n \leq N} d_n \cdot \alpha_n \cdot T_n, \quad \text{where } T_n = \prod_{m<n} (1 - \alpha_m)$$